hrishi-06/hrishi-06.github.io/projects/index.md

 - Used Prime+Probe to implement proof of concept spectre attack without having any shared memory between attacker and victim

 [**SigmaZero - RL based Chess Engine**](./spring-2023/sigmazero/)
+- Implemented a chess engine inspired from AlphaZero
+- Used C++ backend interfaced with Python for Monte Carlo Tree Search algorithm